Miami-Dade’s Family Court Services

 The Unit assists all judges and general magistrates with difficult family cases by providing “solution-focused and brief therapeutic interventions.”
-Attorney’s can also ask the Court for a referral to the Family Court Services Unit by filing a Request for a Referral.
+Attorney’s can request a referral to the Family Court Services Unit by filing a Request for a Referral.

 What type of services are provided?